Borrowing for only consumption bad – Mahama to Akufo-Addo

-He observed that the government borrows only for consumption, hence, the inability to point to projects being funded from borrowed monies.
+He observed that the government is borrowing only for consumption hence, the inability to point to projects being funded from monies borrowed.

 “They are borrowing for only consumption.
 Between 2016, GHS120 billion debt, you have taken us to 375 billion in four and a half years for only consumption,” he said.